FrederikS/vertx-dependency-injection/README.md

 }
 ```

-In our `Main` class we deploy the `FooVerticle` before the `MainVerticle` to ensure that we don't miss any message.
+In our `Main` class we're deploying the `FooVerticle` before the `MainVerticle` to ensure that we're not missing any message.
 Here is the output.

 ```shell